okx/cosmy-wasmy/README.md

 4. Explore the settings

-    Explore all the configurations available in the extension by going to `File > Preferences > Settings > Extensions > Cosmy Wasmy`.
+    Explore all the configurations available in the extension by going to `File > Preferences > Settings > Extensions > Okx Wasmy`.

 ---